kodecocodes/objective-c-style-guide/README.md

 ```

-When using an enumerated type for a switch, 'default' is not needed.
+When using an enumerated type for a switch, do not include a `default` case.
+This way, if the enumeration gains more cases in the future, the compiler will create a warning.
 For example:

 ```objc
 RWTLeftMenuTopItemType menuType = RWTLeftMenuTopItemMain;